 The quality of the customer service that you offer to your clients can truly make or break your business, today more than ever.
-No matter how great great your product or services are, your business will struggle to grow and prosper if you don’t have a proper customer service staff supporting your efforts.
+No matter how great your product or services are, your business will struggle to grow and prosper if your customer service recruiting just isn’t good enough.

 But assembling a great customer service staff is easier said than done for a couple reasons.
 Firstly, the turnover rate in this industry is very high.
 A study by Cornell University states that an average call center experiences a yearly turnover rate of about 33 percent.